bobbrowning/track-n-trace/README.md

 ```
 The entry point is the code file name and line number of the call.
 The time is the time since the config was refreshed.
+Note that the output is nicer when the data is inside an object.